globalbiodata/inventory_2022/src/README.md

 ## Checking URLs

 `check_urls.py` checks each extracted URL by submitting a request.
 The status of the request (either a status code or the returned error message if an exception occurs) is recorded in a new column labeled extracted_url_status.
+Rows without URLs are removed, since the inventory requires a URL to identify the resource.

 The number of attempts to request the URL can be modified with the `-n|--num-tries` flag.
 To avoid exceeding the allowable number of attempts in a certain period of time, the `-b|--backoff` flag is used, where 0 adds no wait time and 1 adds the most wait time.